DipanshuCU/PALABARAold/README.md

 ### 5. Version Log
 - **Version 1**

    Uploaded by: Dipanshu Puri

    Date: 3rd May, 2024

    Changes:
-     1. Created the main guessing grid as well the main framework of the project.
+     I. Created the main guessing grid as well the main framework of the project.
-     2. Set up functions to add virtual keyboard.
+     II.
+Set up functions to add virtual keyboard.

    _Done in Python_

 - **Version 2**

    Uploaded by:

    Date:

    Changes:

    _Done in Python_

 - **Version 3**

    Uploaded by:

    Date:

    Changes:

    _Done in Python_

 - **Version 4**

    Uploaded by:

    Date:

    Changes:

    _Done in Python_

 - **Version 5**

    Uploaded by:

    Date:

    Changes:

    _Done in Python_